 In the next part we will go into more detail on these methods, and go through more techniques for helping get over this problem and successfully drawing foreshortened figures, so definitely check it out.
 Don’t forget to sign up for our fantastic newsletter and get the free guide ‘Life Drawing Success’.

-Part 2 is coming soon.
-In the meantime, check out Daniel Maidman’s explanation of how foreshortening is everywhere here.
+Check out Daniel Maidman’s explanation of how foreshortening is everywhere here.

 Part 2 of our foreshortening series is here.

 And part 3 is here.